 Feral swine are an invasive species that cause more than $1.5 billion annually in damage and management costs nationwide according to USDA.
 Elimination of feral swine is of special interest to the Oklahoma Association of Conservation Districts because feral hogs' rooting and wallowing activity is proven to increase erosion, especially in wetlands and along waterways.
 Large groups of feral swine are responsible for contaminating water sources through deposition of fecal material in concentrated areas which results in an increased risk for disease among humans, wildlife, and livestock.

 The Oklahoma Department of Agriculture Food, and Forestry (ODAFF) is partnering with conservation district to make steel hog gates available to conservation districts.
-As these hog gates are completed, they will be provided to conservation districts across Oklahoma.
-The Oklahoma County Conservation District does not currently have one of these hog gates available to rent.
-However, you may download the plans for the Missouri Hog Gate and ODAFF rules for carcass disposal here on our website.
+The Oklahoma County Conservation District does currently have one of these hog gates available to loan.
+We do not have the fence panels to use with the gate.
+You may download the plans for the Missouri Hog Gate and ODAFF rules for carcass disposal here on our website.

 Below is a short list of resources you may also find useful as you work to alleviate your feral hog problem.